Introduction: Why "issue tracker vs bug tracker" is a question worth answering

 Using a bug tracker for sprint planning: The opposite mistake.
 Bug trackers don't have the planning, estimation, or roadmap features engineering teams need.
 Trying to force them into that role creates a mess.

-Skipping the integration: Buying a bug tracker without setting up two-way sync to your issue tracker leaves engineers manually copying tickets between tools.
+Skipping the integration: Buying a bug tracker without setting up push-to-tracker sync to your issue tracker leaves engineers manually copying tickets between tools.
 Within weeks, the two systems drift out of alignment and the bug tracker gets abandoned.

 Choosing based on price alone: A free generic issue tracker that nobody uses for bug reporting is more expensive than a paid bug tracker that captures every issue with full context.
 Cost-per-license is the wrong metric — cost-per-resolved-bug is closer to the truth.